Why Innovation Needs Inclusion

 Technology has revolutionized the way we work, but at its core, innovation still requires human creativity, problem-solving, and diverse perspectives.
 A study by the Harvard Business Review found that teams with a mix of problem-solving approaches were more effective at tackling complex challenges than homogenous teams.
 When different viewpoints and thinking styles come together, they spark creativity and drive breakthrough ideas.

+Among all forms of diversity, neurodiversity in the workplace—variations in brain function and cognitive processing—plays a particularly vital role.
 Research shows that neurodivergent individuals (perhaps 1 in 5 people overall) often possess heightened abilities in areas like pattern recognition, creative problem-solving, and analytical thinking.
 For instance, a 2018 study published in the Journal of Autism and Developmental Disorders found that autistic individuals demonstrated superior performance in creative thinking tasks compared to neurotypical participants.

 Inclusion: The Key to Unlocking Innovative Outcomes